 And if you wish to set up your own belén at home, visit the Christmas market at Plaza Bib-Rambla.

-You can find traditional Nativity figures and everything you need to decorate your home at Christmas, traditional Christmas sweets made by nuns in the local convents, wooden toys, different types of crafts: leather, ceramics, silver, etc ...
+You can find traditional Nativity figures and everything you need to decorate your home at Christmas.
+There is also a market around Puerta Real selling traditional Christmas sweets made by nuns in the local convents, wooden toys, different types of crafts: leather, ceramics, silver, etc ...

 You Might Also Be Interested In